 Discover Botswana’s extraordinary wildlife

-Botswana is a true paradise for nature lovers and an unparalleled destination for anyone looking to experience Africa’s wild beauty.
-The untouched wilderness of this country is home to an impressive variety of animals – from mighty elephant herds in Chobe National Park to elegant big cats hunting in the vast plains of the Kalahari.
-But it’s not just the "Big Five" that make Botswana so special.
-This country also boasts a wealth of unique wildlife that can be experienced up close in their natural habitats.
-Immerse yourself in Botswana’s fascinating wildlife and find out where and how to best observe these incredible creatures.
+Botswana is a true paradise for nature lovers and an incomparable destination for all who wish to experience the wild beauty of Africa.
+The untouched nature of the country provides a home for an impressive variety of animals – from powerful elephant herds in the Chobe National Park to elegant predators hunting in the vast plains of the Kalahari.
+But it's not just the "Big Five" that make Botswana so special.
+This country also delights with a wealth of unique wildlife that can be experienced up close in their natural habitats.
+Dive into Botswana's fascinating animal world and learn where and how to best observe these impressive creatures.

 African Elephants